Strong Bones: 5 Foods to Strengthen Your Bones

 Bone broth is an excellent source of nutrients for all the bones in your body.
 Depending on the bone’s size, certain bones such as your humerus contain more bone marrow and require a different supply of nutrients.

-Bone broth made from grass-fed animal bones are rich in healing nutrients like collagen, gelatin, chondroitin sulfate, proline, glycine, magnesium, calcium and many others essential for bone health.
+Bone broth made from grass-fed animal bones is rich in healing nutrients like collagen, gelatin, chondroitin sulfate, proline, glycine, magnesium, calcium, and many others essential for bone health.
 (8, 9)

-Collagen protein is especially necessary for the health of connective tissue including cartilage, joints and bone.
-Supplementing your diet with bone broth and collagen protein is a great way to increase the density of nutrients in your bones and reverse deficiencies which lead to degenerative bone diseases.
+Collagen protein is especially necessary for the health of connective tissue including cartilage, joints, and bone.
+Supplementing your diet with bone broth and collagen protein is a great way to increase the density of nutrients in your bones and reverse deficiencies that lead to degenerative bone diseases.

 Commercial Bone Broth: